hanwenzhang123/bu-cs669-database/README.md

 ![Boston University Logo](BU-logo.png "Boston University Logo")

-Want to know more about my background and/or collaborate?
-Let's connect through LinkedIn!
+Want to know more about my background and/or collaborate?/ Let's connect through LinkedIn!
 [Hanwen's LinkedIn](https://www.linkedin.com/in/hanwenzhang123)